Re-Homing a Greyhound

 When You Relinquish Your Dog

-If you decide that is is necessary to return your dog please give us the dog's complete racing name (if known) and tattoo numbers so we can look up the dog on the greyhound database and get all of its' information.
-We do take greyhounds that were never registered, show bred greyhounds and other greyhounds that weren't racers as long as they appear to be full blooded greyhounds.
+If you decide that is is necessary to return your dog, please give us the dog's complete racing name (if known) and tattoo numbers.
+This helps us look up the dog on the national greyhound database and get all of its' information.
+We do take greyhounds that were never registered, show bred greyhounds and other greyhounds that weren't racers, as long as they appear to be full blooded greyhounds.
 We don't take greyhound mixes or Italian Greyhounds (toy breed).
 Please provide us with all vet records, registration card (if provided at adoption), and anything else that belongs to the dog like muzzle, collar and leash.
-It helps the dog adjust to its new home faster if it is returned with its own food, bed, toys, crate and bedding.
+It helps the dog adjust to its new home faster, if it is returned with its own food, bed, toys, crate and bedding.
 We appreciate donations of heartworm preventative and flea preventative if you have them to send with your dog too.
 Please help us make the transition as smooth as possible for your greyhound.

 To return your dog call the number at the bottom of this page or Contact Us.